Creative Writing Faculty & Staff

 513-556-3954

-Lisa Ampleman is the author of two full-length collections of poetry, Romances (LSU Press, forthcoming in 2020) and Full Cry (NFSPS Press, 2013), as well as the chapbook I've Been Collecting This to Tell You (Kent State UP, 2012).
-Her poems have appeared recently in journals such as Poetry, Kenyon Review Online, 32 Poems, Image, and Southern Review, and on Poetry Daily and Verse Daily.
+Lisa Ampleman is the author of three full-length collections of poetry, Mom in Space (LSU Press, 2024), Romances (LSU Press, 2020), and Full Cry (NFSPS Press, 2013), as well as the chapbook I've Been Collecting This to Tell You (Kent State UP, 2012).
+Her poems have appeared in journals such as 32 Poems, Ecotone, Colorado Review, Georgia Review, Shenandoah and Southern Review, and on Poetry Daily and Verse Daily.
 She is managing editor of the Cincinnati Review and poetry series editor at Acre Books.

 Headshot of Chris Bachelder